asyncapi/community/BOUNTY_PROGRAM.md

 In case two Bounty Issues are inextricably linked and cannot be completed separately from each other, such connection must be explicitly stated in the Scope.

 In case total reward for all submitted Bounty Issues exceeds budget allocated for the upcoming calendar quarter round of the Bounty Program, full list of submitted Bounty Issues undergoes randomization with [random.org](https://random.org).
-At the same time inextricably linked Bounty Issues in the list of submitted Bounty Issues are excluded from randomization process and total reward for them is deducted from the budget allocated for the upcoming calendar quarter round of the Bounty Program.
-After this, the resulted randomized list is crawled from the beginning until total reward for the Bounty Issues reaches the resulted remaining amount of the budget.
+Inextricably linked Bounty Issues in this case get joined into one generic issue (e.g., `cli#361-cli#38`).
+After randomization the resulted randomized list is crawled from the beginning until total reward for the Bounty Issues reaches the amount of the budget allocated for the upcoming calendar quarter round of the Bounty Program.

-In case reward for the last Bounty Issue in the resulting randomized list generates excess of the budget, this and all following issues until the end of the resulted randomized list are excluded from participation in the upcoming calendar quarter round of the Bounty Program.
+In case reward for the last Bounty Issue in the resulted randomized list generates excess of the budget, this and all following issues until the end of the resulted randomized list are excluded from participation in the upcoming calendar quarter round of the Bounty Program.
 Such Bounty Issues are allowed to be submitted during submission of Bounty Issues for the next calendar quarter round of the Bounty Program.

 All GitHub issues selected as Bounty Issues get labels on GitHub: